 Carbon Neutral Program FAQs

 It is when the net greenhouse gas emissions of an organisation, event, service or a product are equal to zero.
-Carbon neutrality is achieved by reducing emissions and then acquiring and cancelling carbon offsets to match remaining emissions in accordance with the National Carbon Offset Standard (NCOS) and the NCOS Carbon Neutral Program Guidelines.
+Carbon neutrality is achieved by reducing emissions and acquiring and cancelling offset units to match remaining emissions in accordance with the National Carbon Offset Standard and the Carbon Neutral Program Guidelines.

 2. How long does it take to achieve carbon neutral certification?

 The average time to become certified is about three to six months if all the relevant documentation is ready.

 3. Who else is carbon neutral?